 P.11 Public space should be safe for everyone to make use of, at all times of the day.
 Carefully designed and managed urban environments are effective in reducing levels of crime and vandalism, as well as reducing the fear of crime.
-Generally people feel more comfortable using public areas in which they can be seen and heard, and http://www.securedbydesign.com/
+Generally people feel more comfortable using public areas in which they can be seen and heard, and which look like they are not commonly affected by criminal activity.
+Creating spaces which are 'safe' is a key consideration for Stevenage.